 Importance of IAQ in hospitals

 Hospitals are an environment where indoor Air Quality Monitoring is most important to consider and analyse.
 This is because both healthcare workers and patients are all at risk of contracting hospital-based diseases and infections here.
-Thanks to poor air quality in hospitals, there can be building related outbreaks of such illnesses as fatigue, headaches, skin and eye irritations, and various other more serious and even occasionally life-threatening diseases.
-This is why it is so critically important to install an indoor Air Quality Monitoring system in hospitals around the world.
+Thanks to poor air quality in hospitals, there can be building-related outbreaks of such illnesses like fatigue, headaches, skin and eye irritations, and various other more serious and even occasionally life-threatening diseases.
+This is why it is so critically important to install an indoor Air Quality Monitoring System in hospitals around the world.